The latest national and international news from BBC Radio 4.

 National and international news.

-18/30 David Hendy eavesdrops on the gossip of the 18th-century home.
+18/30 Professor David Hendy eavesdrops with the servants in an 18th-century home.

 Pat wants to talk.